 Personally if it was my decision I would use screwcaps.

-There are several other wine making processes not included in this article such as using sorting tables, grape crushing and destemming, and how different kinds of yeast affect wine.
+There are several other wine making processes not included in this article such as using sorting tables, grape crushing, whole cluster, destemming, and yeast selection.
 Instead of including all of the wine making processes, we asked Landon ‘Sam’ Keirsey to help us focus on some of the most important ones.